Are you tired of putting your funds into savings tools that don’t offer you returns that you’d like?

 Tangerine Bank GIC

-Tangerine is another online bank that offers excellent interest rates on its GICs.
+Tangerine is another online bank that offers decent interest rates on its GICs.
 Tangerine offers GIC terms ranging from three months to five years in length.

 Simplii Financial GIC

 Simplii Financial is another online bank with GIC options that provides you with higher interest rates compared to the Big Six Banks.
 It offers you non-redeemable GICs with terms lasting from one year to five years.